-The current COVID-19 situation has had a major toll on the entire world over the past few weeks.
-Clearly, with most of the world under lock-down at this time, it is highly likely that you are holding off all your procurement plans.
-However, on the contrary, you need to prioritize it because supply chain disruption is one certainty among several uncertainties that this pandemic is pointing at.
+The COVID-19 situation has had a major toll on the entire world .
+Clearly, with most of the world slowly coming out of the crisis at this time, it is highly likely that your procurement plans are not as active as required.
+However, it is extremely crucial that you prioritize it because supply chain disruption is one certainty among several uncertainties that this pandemic is pointing at.

 Manufacturers must be prepared to quickly respond to different needs at this time, while safeguarding their employees’ health.
 Some of the measures that can help them sail smoothly through this phase are:

 - Maintain transparency as much as possible

 - Manage inventory to maintain supply and demand

 - Assess end-consumer demands and cater appropriately